Poppies are a cold-hardy flowering annual that blooms from late spring to mid-summer. Learn how to grow poppies from seed in this tutorial!

 Growing poppies from seed is a great way to add vibrant colors and stunning beauty to your garden.
 This low maintenance flower blooms for months in ideal conditions, then produces large seed pods that can be harvested for cooking or flower arrangements.

 You can winter sow poppies in milk jugs or sprinkle them throughout the garden bed in fall or early winter.
-In fact, if you don’t harvest the seed heads, you may find them popping up again next year without any work on your part!
+In fact, if you don’t harvest the seed pods, you may find them popping up again next year without any work on your part!

 These plants need only a little care to produce outstanding results.
 There are dozens of species and cultivars with different colored flowers and mature plant heights to adorn your flower beds and delight the many pollinator insects attracted to the flowers.